rgeneaux/PyMoDAQ/docs/src/user_folder/backup_environments.rst

 Environment backups
 ===================

-PyMoDAQ keeps track of your virtual environment packages and save pip-compatible backups that you can be used to transfer or to revert to a working environment
+PyMoDAQ keeps track of your virtual environment packages and save pip-compatible backups that can be used to transfer or to revert to a working environment

 A new environment is kept only if different from the last backup.
 The oldest ones are deleted, according to the